-Daunorubicin, doxorubicin, idarubicin and epirubicin are used to treat certain types of cancer and leukaemia.
+Daunorubicin, doxorubicin, idarubicin and epirubicin are chemotherapy medicines used to treat certain types of cancer and leukaemia.

 How are daunorubicin, doxorubicin, idarubicin and epirubicin given?

-Each drug is given as an infusion through a cannula (intravenously or IV), into a vein, central venous catheter or implantable port.
+Each drug is given as an infusion through a cannula (intravenously or IV), into a vein, central venous catheter, implantable port or PICC line.

 What are the side effects?

 Anti-sickness drugs can be given to reduce or prevent these symptoms.
 Please tell your doctor or nurse if your child’s sickness is not controlled or persists.

 These drugs may make your child’s urine turn an orange or red colour for a day or two after the drug is given.
 This is due to the colour of the drug.
 This is temporary and has no lasting effects.

 Your child may lose some or all of his or her hair, including eyebrows and eyelashes.
 This is temporary and the hair will grow back once the treatment has finished.

 There will be a temporary reduction in how well your child’s bone marrow works.
 This means he or she may become anaemic, bruise or bleed more easily than usual, and have a higher risk of infection.
 Your child’s blood counts will be checked regularly to see how the bone marrow is working.
 Please tell your doctor if your child seems unusually tired, has bruising, bleeding or any signs of infection, especially a high temperature.